repoze/repoze.formapi/src/repoze/formapi/README.txt

 the request object.
 Values are then reflected in the form data.
 We can also validate the request against the form fields.

-.. note:: There's no inherent concept of required fields.

 We pass the request to the form as keyword argument.

   >>> request = Request(